 Placing my family member in assisted living concerns me.
 Why Should I Even Consider Assisted Living?

-One of the most difficult times for multigenerational family is when the safety and health of aging parent become questionable, and the topic of placing them into a care facility needs to be considered.
-However when Alzheimer’s rears its ugly head, then the debate moves from should we do this, to when will we do this?
+One of the most difficult times for multigenerational family is when… the safety and health of aging parent become questionable.
+And the topic of placing them into a care facility needs to be considered.
+When Alzheimer’s rears its ugly head, then the debate moves from should we do this, to when will we do this?

-A loved one, like you, can commit yourself to providing for a person with this illness, and there is no doubt that you can do a good job of it for a while.
+A loved one, like you, can commit to providing… for a person with this illness, and there is no doubt that you can do a good job of it for a while.
 But this disease will push through your limits eventually.
-I have met very few people that were able to sustain that care for the entire course of the illness without seriously damaging their own health through exhaustion and stress.
+I have met very few people that were able to sustain that care for the entire course of the illness.
+They seriously damaging their own health through exhaustion and stress.

-Often I meet family caregivers that put off the decision to turn care over to professionals too long and sadly it is only after a serious incident or close call.
+Often I meet family caregivers that put off the decision to turn care over to professionals.
+Sadly it is only after a serious incident or close call.
 The risk of postponement is not only to the caregiver’s health, but also to the person that needs care.
-Caregivers are very self-sacrificing, but may not realize that their loved one is at greater risk in the middle and late stages of the illness, and care requires greater and greater knowledge and skill.
+Caregivers are very self-sacrificing.
+But may not realize that their loved one is at greater risk in the middle and late stages of the illness.
+And care requires greater and greater knowledge and skill.